LottieAnning/LIFE4136_rotation3/README.md

 <a name="gatk"></a>

-In a UNIX command line, activate your gatk environment:
+In a UNIX command line, activate the gatk environment created earlier:
 ```
 conda activate /[path_to_virtual_environment]/[virtual_environment_name]
 ```